rinliauw/energy-market-and-battery-optimization/code/README.md

 2. To run the final chosen model for bonus task (VAR Model), open `Run VAR.ipynb`.
 This will run the predicted price on the mandatory task's model.

 ## Misc
-- `Mandatory Task DP.ipynb`: this file separates train and test period of `market_data.xlsx` and saves it to `preprocessed_data` folder
+- `Data Preprocessing.ipynb`: this file separates train and test period of `market_data.xlsx` and saves it to `preprocessed_data` folder